Learn Acoustic Guitar

 Once you are familiar with the concept of octaves and have learned the notes of your low E string you can begin to employ the ‘octave triangle‘ as a method of locating the same notes in different positions on the fretboard.

-The Octave Triangle
+The Octave Triangle on guitar

 For example, as we learned above, the fifth fret of the low E string is A. And, as we have also covered, moving up the neck two frets and playing the D string results in the same note, just an octave higher, referred to as an octave pattern.
 As the high E string is the same as the low E string you should now have three of the same notes available within a convenient triangle shape.